Skip to main content

 8.8 Each inspection report is expected to be written and issued to the relevant person as a draft version within 25 working days of the last inspection activity.
 However the ‘last inspection activity’ could be, for example, the inspection visit itself or follow-up telephone calls to relatives or professionals or reviewing questionnaires.

-8.9 Our responding to inspection report process offers the opportunity to question our inspection reports and submit comments about the factual accuracy, and completeness of the evidence and/or the findings upon which our judgements are based.
+8.9 Our Responding to Inspection Report Policy offers the opportunity to question our inspection reports and submit comments about the factual accuracy, and completeness of the evidence and/or the findings upon which our judgements are based.

 8.10 A period of 10 working days is allowed for the service provider to consider and respond to the draft report.